mikeshardmind/bg3modding/readme.md

 In the event that happens, this mod is safe to remove mid-playthrough.

-## ZeroOverrideDialogueFixes

-Alternative bugfixes for dialogue not requiring an override.

-Currently:
-  - Works around the only remaining Nightsong point bug as of patch 8 (tested and working)
-  - Ensures that if the *thieflings* rob you, the corresponding flag is set (not retroactive) (Needs more extensive testing)
-  - Disables tresspassing in the *thiefling* den, because the way it is implemented causes guard interaction loops. (tested and working)

 # Planned mods

 See Issues tab for more details.